Editorial standards

 How current

-AI moves fast.
-We weigh how recently the material was updated and whether it reflects current tools.
+AI moves fast, so this score weighs how recently the material was updated and whether it reflects current tools.

 Support & activity